ashinybluecolour/Airtasker-Notifier/README.md

 - A device running MacOS
 - An internet connection
-- Beautiful Soup module for Python 3
+- json, requests and fpdf modules for Python 3

 # Usage